nasa/dorado-scheduling/README.md

 wave events.
 This repository contains a simple target of opportunity observation planner for Dorado.

+Given a gravitational-wave HEALPix probability sky map, this Python package finds an optimal sequence of Dorado observations to maximize the probability of observing the (unknown) location of the gravitational-wave event, within one orbit.

 ![Example Dorado observing plan](examples/6.gif)

 ## Features